WordPress Database 101: Everything You Need To Know

 Fortify your business continuity with foolproof WordPress backups.
 No data loss, no downtime — just secure, seamless operation.

-We’ve tinkered with the WordPress database and know all its nooks and crannies.
-This article is your guide to making sense of it all, providing clear steps to help you understand and manage your site’s database.
+We’ve spent years working in the WordPress database and know all its nooks and crannies.
+This guide covers all the essentials, giving you the knowledge to understand and manage your database effectively.

 TL;DR: A WordPress database is the core of your website, storing all vital data like posts, pages, and settings.
 Always backup your entire site using a backup plugin that is reliable before making any changes to your database to safeguard against data loss.